Personal Hygiene For Food Handlers

 Main Page Content

-Germs carried by people are one of the major sources of food-borne illness.
+Microorganisms carried by people are one of the major sources of food-borne illness.
 It is important that food handlers follow good personal hygiene practices.

-- Keep your hair out of food and off of food contact surfaces.
+- Keep hair out of food and off of food contact surfaces

-- Keep you from touching your hair and facial hair.
+- Keep people from touching their hair and then touching food

 Dirty clothing may carry germs that can spread easily to food or food contact surfaces.
 When clothing or aprons look dirty, change them right away.
-Wear light coloured clothing to make it easier to see when clothing gets dirty.
+Wear light coloured coloured clothing since it’s easier to see when clothing gets dirty.

 All employees in a food premises must: